Haile4782/addiction_analysis/README.md

 ## 📈 Key Insights

 - Smoking frequency and alcohol consumption are the strongest predictors of high addiction risk.
-- Poor mental health and low sleep hours show strong correlation with higher addiction scores.
+- Poor mental health and low sleep hours show a strong correlation with higher addiction scores.
 - Strong social support appears to be a protective factor against addiction.
 - The model performs exceptionally well on the majority class (Low Risk) with minor challenges on the minority class (High Risk) due to class imbalance.